Dedupe a messy contact list

 <task>

-1. Take this merged contact list (one row per line, with whatever fields each row carries):
+1. Merged contact list (one row per line, whatever fields each row carries):

 [PASTE LIST]

-- Name + LinkedIn URL where the company is unclear
+name + LinkedIn URL where company is unclear.

-3. For each unique person, use Lusha to resolve the canonical record:
+3. For each unique person, resolve the canonical record via Lusha:

 5. Output a deduplicated table:

-6. Surface a one-line summary: total input rows, total unique people, total no-matches.
+6. Summary at the top: total input rows, total unique people, total no-matches.

 </task>